syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/01.identity-and-access/docs.en.md

 ### Token

 When you authenticate using a token, it is not necessary anymore to provide username and password.
-Tokens are valid for only 24 hours.
+Tokens are valid for only one hour.

 The OpenStack CLI allows you to create tokens with the command `openstack token issue`.
 It can also be manually revoked using `openstack token revoke`.
 For more information how to get started with the OpenStack CLI, have a look at the [API access tutorial](../../02.Tutorials/02.api-access/docs.en.md).